-- 8.1 UNISA supports all research entities to make it possible for researchers to achieve the benchmarks set out in paragraph 10 of this policy. - 8.2 UNISA provides the infrastructure required for research and innovation.
-This includes office space, library facilities, laboratories, ICT and services, support for the editing and publishing of scholarly journals and scholarly books and various other administrative and support services. - 8.3 UNISA funds various research and innovation activities through its SRIPDC.
-In allocating such funds, the SRIPDC is guided by this policy and the Policy on Grants from the Research Funds. - 8.4 UNISA grants research and development leave to permanent employees in accordance with the Policy on Research and Development Leave for Academic Employees and the Policy on Research and Development Leave for Professional and Administrative Employees specifically to encourage research and the completion of research master's and doctoral qualifications. - 8.5 UNISA appoints dedicated research professors and academic associates (excluding emeritus professors) to enhance the University's research profile, by increasing the number of accredited research outputs and improving postgraduate education. - 8.6 UNISA rewards meritorious research in several ways as contained in the Policy on Grants from Research Funds.

-- 8.7 Ad hominem promotions to senior academic positions depend, inter alia, on a good research track record. - 8.8 Unisa supports researchers from the designated groups as a special category in accordance with employment equity and gender mainstreaming policies. - 8.9 UNISA supports developing, emerging and proven researchers as set out in this and other policies on research and innovation. - 8.10 Through the College of Graduate Studies and the Graduate and Research Offices in other colleges, UNISA provides dedicated support for postgraduate students.
+- 9.2 UNISA provides the infrastructure required for research and innovation.
+This includes office space, library facilities, laboratories, ICT and services, support for the editing and publishing of scholarly journals and scholarly books and various other administrative and support services. - 9.3 UNISA funds various research and innovation activities through its SRIPCC.
+In allocating such funds, the SRIPCC is guided by this policy and the Policy on Grants from the Research Funds. - 9.4 UNISA grants research and development leave to permanent employees in accordance with the Policy on Research Development Leave specifically to encourage research and the completion of research master's and doctoral qualifications. - 9.5 UNISA appoints dedicated research professors and academic associates (excluding emeritus professors) to enhance the University's research profile, by increasing the number of accredited research outputs and improving postgraduate education. - 9.6 UNISA rewards meritorious research in several ways as contained in the Policy on Grants from Research Funds. - 9.7 Ad hominem promotions to senior academic positions depend, inter alia, on a good research track record. - 9.8 UNISA supports researchers from the designated groups as a special category in accordance with employment equity and gender mainstreaming policies. - 9.9 UNISA supports developing, emerging and proven researchers as set out in this and other policies on research and innovation. - 9.10 Through the College of Graduate Studies and the Graduate and Research Offices in other colleges, UNISA provides dedicated support for postgraduate students.

-9. MANAGEMENT OF RESEARCH AND INNOVATION
+10. MANAGEMENT OF RESEARCH AND INNOVATION

-- 9.1 The management of research and innovation at UNISA is undertaken within the framework provided by the Good Practice Guide for Quality Management of Research issued by the Higher Education Quality Committee, July 2005. - 9.2 The overall responsibility for quality management of research and the research and innovation policy at UNISA rests with Senate and is subject to approval by Council.
-Senate delegates the following to the parties specified below:
+- 10.1 The management of research and innovation at UNISA is undertaken within the framework provided by the Good Practice Guide for Quality Management of Research issued by the Higher Education Quality Committee, July 2005. - 10.2 The overall responsibility for quality management of research, and the research and innovation policy at UNISA rests with Senate and is subject to approval by Council.
+Council may approve the appointment of persons and/or committees for such objects and purposes and with such powers and duties as it may decide, and shall determine the terms of reference of such, as follows: - 10.2.1 SRIPCC - a) The provision for the academic merits of research and innovation activities at the University. - 10.2.2 The Vice Principal: Research, Postgraduate Studies, Innovation and Commercialisation

-9.2.1 SRIPDC

-- a) The overall responsibility for the academic merits of research and innovation activities at the University. - 9.2.2 The Vice Principal: Research, Postgraduate Studies, Innovation and Commercialisation - a) The provision of strategic leadership in research and innovation.